serenalwang/serenalwang.github.io/poems/one.md

 ### A pair of tanka

 after the snow
-&nbsp;sound is stolen from the world
+sound is stolen from the world
 white and still
-&nbsp;are my thoughts
+are my thoughts
 sitting beside me quietly

 &nbsp;